ROI Calculator - Return on Investment

 - ROI < WACC – investment is unprofitable (not acceptable)

 ROE vs. ROI

-Sometimes return on investment (ROI) is confused with return on equity (ROE).
-It is worth to briefly discuss the similarities and differences between them.
+As return on investment (ROI) is sometimes confused with return on equity (ROE), it is worth briefly discussing the similarities and differences between them.

-Firstly, both ROI and ROE are simple methods of absolute evaluation of investment profitability.
+Firstly, both ROI and ROE are simple methods of an absolute evaluation of investment profitability.
 The characteristic feature of ROI and ROE is that they are single-periods methods, and they do not have the same value for the entire duration of the investment.
-Moreover, neither ROI nor ROE takes the time value of money into account.
-In addition, both of these indicators do not include any risk measure.
+Moreover, both of these indicators do not include any risk measure.
+In addition, neither ROI nor ROE takes TVM (which you can read more about in our time value of money calculator) into account.

 The main difference between ROI and ROE is that the former takes into account the total expenditure on investments (this is own capital and debt), whereas the formula of the latter includes only own capital.

 The main advantages of ROI are as follows:

 - Obtaining the value of ROI does not require complicated calculations (especially with our ROI calculator).
 On the contrary, it is simple and easy.